-You might think that frugal living is boring.
-Or too limiting perhaps.
-It doesn’t have to be!
-Actually, it can be pretty simple to just change a few habits or products and once you’ve got into the swing of it, living frugally wont even seem like a challenge anymore – it becomes second nature.
+And actually, it can be pretty simple to just change a few habits or products -once you’ve got into the swing of it, living frugally wont even seem like a challenge anymore , it becomes second nature.
 Some people have even used frugality to help them reach financial freedom!

 And the best part?

-Those savings that you make by using these frugal living ideas all add up over time and can be used to fund things that might not have been affordable before, like days out or even a holiday.
+Those savings that you make by using these frugal tips all add up over time and can be used to fund things that might not have been affordable before, like days out or even a holiday.
 Another great way to use frugal savings is to put them towards paying off debt faster.